DasJott/mkjni/README.md

   mkjni -v -t -f myclass.vala -c MyClass -j de.dasjott.myclass -l superjni

 You should be provided with a result like libsuperjni.so for this example and a Java file MyClass.java in your current directory.

+If you find bugs, don't feed them, so they'll die over time.
+You could as well fix them yourself, as you have the code.
+Or you just call me to come by to squish them.
+Maybe I will ;)